-- lb cooked pasta, your choice (I prefer whole wheat spaghetti or linguine for this sauce.)
+- 1 pound cooked pasta, your choice (I prefer whole wheat spaghetti or linguine for this sauce.)

-- 1 lb Italian sausage, cut in thin rounds or crumbled (bulk or link, hot mild or sweet, your choice here.
+- 1 pound Italian sausage, cut in thin rounds or crumbled (bulk or link, hot mild or sweet, your choice here.
 I actually prefer turkey sausage for this.)